jakobzhao/geog458/readme.md

 -   **Readings:** [Storymap.js](https://github.com/jakobzhao/storymap), [Map-based visual Storytelling: An Assessment of emerging genres and tropes `Chapter 1,2 and 5`.](https://drive.google.com/file/d/133s4dxoRaT1A7OckBapS6e9Yxh_wQc9d/view?usp=sharing)
 -   **In-class Discussion:** a) Storymap A led by `Group 6` on `Tuesday`, b) Storymap B led by `Group 8` on `Thursday`.
 -   **Examples:** [#Stand with StandingRock](https://jakobzhao.github.io/standwithstandingrock/), [Oregon Waters](http://oregonwater.info/atlas.html), [storymap template](https://github.com/jakobzhao/storymap-test)
-> **Notes for the in-class discussion:** Notes for the in-class discussion: Each group will need to pick an online dynamic geo-narrative example that you feel interested in and then introduce it to the class.
+> **Notes for the in-class discussion:** Each group will need to pick an online dynamic geo-narrative example that you feel interested in and then introduce it to the class.
 Each group is expected to (1) describe the functions and the (intended) targeted audience; (2) describe the storyline, Genres, tropes as well as other things you want to share with the students (please refer to this week's required reading); (3) analyze the codes.
 You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibly their functions, etc; (4) The strengths and weaknesses of this geo-narrative, especially the map design.
 Please recall the map critique you did in the prerequisite class geog 360 - what are the visual strategies, the use of visual hierarchy, and so on; (5) do you think the geo-narrative is an appropriate strategy for the examined topic?
 If yes, why?
 If not, what else would be better? e.g., an interactive chart, or a static infographics?
 (6) anything else you feel worthy to share with the classmates.
 Overall, the in-class discussion will be in approximately 30 minutes.
 Following the group discussion, we will hold a Q&A session.
 -   **Final Project:**  1) [data table](assets/datatable.md) -  [`geosaptial data collection`](https://guides.lib.uw.edu/research/gis/data_sites), 2) [sketch](assets/sketch.md), 3) design scheme, and (4) coding!

+-  **Proposed Additional Readings:**

+* denotes that this article should be skimmed before class

 ### Week 8: Emerging topics